minetest-whynot/whynot-game/mods/libs/sfcraftguide/README.md

 sfcraftguide
 ============

 An augmented mtg_craftguide.
-Supports a progressive reveal system that follows doc items help.
+Supports a progressive reveal system that follows the documentation mod item help.

 Based on [mtg_craftguide](https://github.com/minetest/minetest_game), which itself is based on [craftguide](https://github.com/minetest-mods/craftguide).